 Workout with your little ones

-- Super Pram Workout – This is a great pram workout to try.
-And it’s suitable to all levels of postnatal fitness.
-Try adding it to your next walk or even pop your baby into the pram at home and give it a try.
-Or see this post for step-by-step instructions on safe postnatal exercises to try with your pram.
+- Pram workouts – Try adding a pram workout to your next walk or even pop your baby into the pram at home and give it a try.

 - Active playdates – If you’re meeting a friend or a group for a playdate, make it an active one.
-Go for a walk together (try the circuit above).
+Go for a walk together.
 Take the kids to a park where you can work out while they run around.
 All chip in to hire a nanny so you can exercise while someone is keeping the kids under control.

-I hope you have found some new ideas on how to incorporate exercise into your busy mum life!
-I’d love to hear your comments or any ideas you have to work out.
+I hope you’ve found some new ideas on how to incorporate exercise into your busy life!